Invariant measures for multilane exclusion process: Proofs of Theorems , and

 is $\mu$-a.s. finite, as well as the number of particles to the left of $n_0$.
 Since jumps are totally asymmetric both horizontally and vertically, conditioned on this number and on $n_0$, the process lives on a finite space, and its irreducible classes are singletons containing states $\{\eta^{\bot,i,j}\}$ that can be reached from the initial state (indeed, states $\eta^{\bot,i,j}$ are the only ones from which no transition is possible, and no return is possible from a state not belonging to this class).
-This implies that $\mu$ is a mixture of the invariant measures $\nu^{\bot,i,j}$, and by extremality, it must be one of them. \\ \\ \textit{Proof of (v).} The flux function $G$ has the form \eqref{flux_degenerate}, that is, example \ref{ex:periodic}.
+This implies that $\mu$ is a mixture of the invariant measures $\nu^{\bot,i,j}$, and by extremality, it must be one of them. \textit{Proof of (v).} The flux function $G$ has the form \eqref{flux_degenerate}, that is, example \ref{ex:periodic}.
 Since $\gamma_1<0<\gamma_0$, the only pairs $(\rho^-,\rho^+)$ satisfying the requirements of Definition \ref{def_set} are $(\rho^-,\rho^+)=(1,0)$ and $(\rho^-,\rho^+)=(1,2)$.
 These shocks belong to $\mathcal B_1$, hence $\mathcal R=\emptyset$.
 We next prove that $Bl_2$ is empty.
 Indeed by statement \textit{(i)} of Proposition \ref{cor:step2}, a $(\rho^-,\rho^+)$-shock measure must satisfy condition \textit{(ii)} of Definition \ref{def_set}.
-This is not the case for $(\rho^-,\rho^+)=(0,2)$ or $(\rho^-,\rho^+)=(2,0)$, because by \eqref{flux_degenerate}, $G(0)=G(2)$ and $\gamma_1<0<\gamma_0$ implies that $G$ is negative on $(0,1)$ and positive on $(1,2)$. \\ \\ \textit{Proof of (vi).} The flux function $G$ has the form \eqref{flux_degenerate}, that is, example \ref{ex:periodic}.
+This is not the case for $(\rho^-,\rho^+)=(0,2)$ or $(\rho^-,\rho^+)=(2,0)$, because by \eqref{flux_degenerate}, $G(0)=G(2)$ and $\gamma_1<0<\gamma_0$ implies that $G$ is negative on $(0,1)$ and positive on $(1,2)$. \textit{Proof of (vi).} The flux function $G$ has the form \eqref{flux_degenerate}, that is, example \ref{ex:periodic}.
 The proof that $\mathcal R=\emptyset$ is similar to the case $\gamma_0\neq\gamma_1$ in \textit{(iv), (a)} (the fact that $\gamma_0=0$ being irrelevant there).
-The proof that $Bl_2$ is empty is similar to case \textit{(iv), (a)} above, since $\gamma_0=0$ implies $l_0>0$. \end{proof}
+The proof that $Bl_2$ is empty can be reduced as follows to the same argument as in \textit{(iv), (a)} above.
+First, note that $\gamma_0=0$ implies $l_0>0$.
+Unlike in \textit{(iv), (a)}, since $\gamma_0=0$, we cannot use \textit{(o)}, i.e. we do not know whether $\mu$ is supported on $\mathcal X_2$.
+Nevertheless, since $\gamma_1>0$, partially repeating the proof of \textit{(o)} shows that $\mu$ is supported on the set of configurations $\eta$ for which $H_{\mathbb{L}_1}(\eta)$, see \eqref{def_h_lane_1}, is finite.
+Let now $\eta'_0$ be the random configuration obtained by removing from $\eta_0\sim\mu$ all particles at sites $(z,0)$ such that $z<0$, and $(\eta'_t)_{t\geq 0}$ be the process starting from $\eta'_0$.
+Then \be H_{\mathbb{L}_1}(\eta'_0)=H_{\mathbb{L}_1}(\eta_0),\quad H_{\mathbb{L}_1}(\eta'_1)\leq H_{\mathbb{L}_1}(\eta_1)\ee where the inequality follows from attractiveness.
+We can then repeat the argument in \textit{(iv), (a)} for $(\eta'_t)_{t\geq 0}$ to infer \eqref{contra_h1} for the latter process.
+Using \eqref{h_with_etaprime} we obtain \eqref{contra_h1} for $(\eta'_t)_{t\geq 0}$. \end{proof}